-DLNR NEWS RELEASE: SACRED FALLS WARNING VIDEO NOW AVAILABLE ON LOCATIONPosted on Jun 10, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: SACRED FALLS WARNING VIDEO NOW AVAILABLE ON LOCATIONPosted on Jun 10, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu – Nearly 11,000 people have viewed the on-line video, Sacred Falls-Don’t Risk Your Life, a Fine, or Jail, since it was released by the Hawaii Department of Land and Natural Resources in February 2015.
 Several popular on-line and social media travel and attractions sites now feature a link to the video and voluntarily removed specific directions to the long-closed park from their web pages.

 The video is intended to counter internet sites and blogs that continue to encourage visitation to the closed state park.
 It was permanently shut down after eight people were killed and several dozen were injured in a 1999 rock fall accident.
 This week staff from the DLNR Division of State Parks added signs at various access routes to the park with a QRC (Quick Response Code) that links directly to the informational video: https://vimeo.com/119992399.